alliscode/sdc-behavioral-cloning/README.md

 <br />

 The VGG16 model has been previously trained on the [ImageNet](http://www.image-net.org) dataset which contains images sized to 224x224x3.
 However, as discussed above, the input images for this project are sized at 80x80x3 and because of this it was required that we exclude the fully connected layers when importing the pre-trained model.
-After this step we are left with the 5 fully trained convolutional blocks that act as a base to build a custom regression model on top of.
-I experimented with several configurations for the new top end but in the end I found good results from a relatively small set of fully connected layers with max-pooling and ReLU activations (See Fig. 3 below).
+After this step we are left with the 5 fully trained convolutional blocks that act as a base to build a custom regression model.
+I experimented with several configurations for the new top end but in the end I found good results from a relatively small number of wide fully connected layers with max-pooling and ReLU activations (See Fig. 3 below).

 <br />
 ![Custom VGG16 top-end for regression task.](/Images/vgg16Regression.png)